elastic/elasticsearch-rails/elasticsearch-model/README.md

 The `elasticsearch-model` library builds on top of the the [`elasticsearch`](https://github.com/elasticsearch/elasticsearch-ruby) library.

-it aims to simplify integration of Ruby classes ("models"), commonly found e.g. in [Ruby on Rails](http://rubyonrails.org) applications, with the [Elasticsearch](http://www.elasticsearch.org) search and analytics engine.
+It aims to simplify integration of Ruby classes ("models"), commonly found e.g. in [Ruby on Rails](http://rubyonrails.org) applications, with the [Elasticsearch](http://www.elasticsearch.org) search and analytics engine.